 NOTE: All helmets “expire” for track use after 10 years so a 2010 helmet needs to be replaced in 2020.
 Nord Stern will allow a 2010 helmet to be used for a 1-year grace period.

 - Bring weather dictated comfortable clothes.
 Wear a cotton shirt, long cotton pants, and closed shoes made of natural material.
 General rule of thumb is don’t wear anything synthetic.
 Short pants are strictly prohibited.

 Where & When

 Nord Stern has 4 track events each year; 3 at the Club’s home track of Brainerd International Raceway and 1 at iconic Road America.
 These are 2- or 3-day events, held over weekends at Brained or the Monday/Tuesday event at Road America.
-Brainerd HPDE events are held in the spring (late April), summer (late July), and the fall (late September).
+Brainerd HPDE events are held in the spring (late April), summer (late July), and the fall (mid-September).
 The Road America event is in early June.

 Track events are held rain or shine although with inclement weather at Brainerd, the Club uses the infield Competition road course, otherwise it’s the 3.1-mile Donnybrooke course with the longest straight in North America (5200 ft).

 The current track dates can be found on the Club’s calendar.

 Elligible drivers can register for any Nord Stern track event at www.ClubRegistration.net.
 You’ll need to create an account if you don’t already have one, but don’t worry, it’s free.
 Use the guide if you have trouble find the Nord Stern Driver Education events.
 You can also contact the Registrar by email if you need assistance with the registration process.